Archaea: Habitats

-Archaea exist in a broad range of habitats, are recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans.
+Archaea exist in a broad range of habitats, are recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans as well as a large number of cells in sea floor sediment.
 However, the first-discovered archaeans were extremophiles.
 Indeed, some archaea survive high temperatures, often above 100 C, as found in geysers, black smokers, and oil wells.
 Other common habitats include very cold habitats and highly saline, acidic, or alkaline water, but archaea include mesophiles that grow in mild conditions, in swamps and marshland, sewage, the oceans, the intestinal tract of animals, and soils.
 Similar to PGPR, Archaea are considered a source of plant growth promotion as well.

 Extremophile archaea are members of four main physiological groups.
 These are the halophiles, thermophiles, alkaliphiles, and acidophiles.
 These groups are not comprehensive or phylum-specific, nor are they mutually exclusive, since some archaea belong to several groups.
 Nonetheless, they are a useful starting point for classification.

 Halophiles, including the genus Halobacterium, live in extremely saline environments such as salt lakes and outnumber their bacterial counterparts at salinities greater than 20–25%.
 Thermophiles grow best at temperatures above 45 C, in places such as hot springs; hyperthermophilic archaea grow optimally at temperatures greater than 80 C. The archaeal Methanopyrus kandleri Strain 116 can even reproduce at 122 C, the highest recorded temperature of any organism.

 Other archaea exist in very acidic or alkaline conditions.
 For example, one of the most extreme archaean acidophiles is Picrophilus torridus, which grows at pH 0, which is equivalent to thriving in 1.2 molar sulfuric acid.